content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-object oriented programming structure/java-polymorphism-method-overloading-and-method-overriding.md

 -   An operator is said to be overloaded if it can be used to perform more than one function.
 -   Operator overloading is an overloading method in which an existing operator is given a new meaning.
 -   In Java, the + operator is overloaded.
--   Java, on the other hand, does not allow for user-defined operator overloading.
+-   **Java, on the other hand, does not allow for user-defined operator overloading.**
--   To add integers, the + operator can be employed as an arithmetic addition operator.
--   It can also be used to join strings together.

 **Example:**